sparkflows/sparkflows-docs/docs/user-guide/connectors/snowflake.rst

 The below workflow does the following:

 * Reads Snowflake Table.
-* Prints a few records of the dataframe.
+* Prints a few records of the DataFrame.

 .. figure:: ../../_assets/snowflake/SnowflakeWF.png
    :alt: snowflake
-   :width: 70%
+   :width: 40%

 Reading from Snowflake Table
 -------------------